codepath/site-week2-project2-student-store-starter/README.md

 - [ X] The website displays the products at the [GET /store endpoint](https://codepath-store-api.herokuapp.com/store) on initial page load.
 - [X ] Users can click on a category (clothing, food, etc.) to filter the product grid by type.
 - [ X] Users can search for products.
-- [ ] User can click on a product in the grid to navigate to a new page containing additional product details.
+- [ x] User can click on a product in the grid to navigate to a new page containing additional product details.

 ### Stretch Features